 What does the Policy Say?

 In 2014 when Facebook bought WhatsApp for 22 billion dollars, WhatsApp clearly stated that it would share as little data with Facebook as possible.
-WhatsApp also said that they would never show ads on their platform, but now they have changed their claim saying they will notify you when they want to show ads on WhatsApp.
+WhatsApp also said they would never show ads on their platform, but now they have changed their claim to notify you when they want to show ads on WhatsApp.
 This claim just further confirms they intend to display ads in the future.

 How will Facebook use this Data?

 Once this policy comes into effect, Facebook will have a new massive wave of data to work with and manipulate.
 The Policy clearly states that Facebook can now use the data from WhatsApp to help advertisers target you better, but directly they can even sell this data to other companies.
 As you probably know, Facebook’s dealing with companies like Cambridge Analytica.

 If any company has a business account on WhatsApps, WhatsApp can view the users who communicate with those companies using WhatsApp.
 This statement from WhatsApp has created even more significant controversy.
 Because you contacted a company via WhatsApp and forwarded them some crucial details, those details can be leaked out from that particular company to WhatsApp or maybe others.

 This matter is very concerning.
 Once you know the list of data items Facebook is now collecting, the list is as follows.

 - Profile Picture or any picture you have shared